sgpx/easy_dynamodb/README.md

 - Get All items: Get all items in a table with `get_all_items()`.

-- Get Table Item Counts: Get the number of items in a table with `count_all_items()`.
+- Get Table Item Counts: Calculate the number of items in a table with `count_all_items()`.
 DynamoDB table counts update approximately every 6 hours. `dynamodb_client.describe_table()` can return old counts which can cause problems.

 ---